turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 - Add the other team members as collaborators in GitHub
 - Once the team leader has done this, the other team members, if applicable, can fork the new repo.

-# Restrictions and Outside Code
+## Phase 1: Refactor

 Your project should evolve, refactor, and clean up the code you inherit.
 This includes deleting redundant, broken, or obsolete code.
 However, **you should not throw out the previous work wholesale**.

 Furthermore, there should be no reduction in functionality except when explicitly called for by new requirements.

-## Phase 1: Refactor

-The following features are not completely new.
-While this functionality may be already in place, you need to update the user interface and naming conventions in your code base.
+There are no new features in this phase, however it is a good idea to generalize your application.
 For example, if there is an HTML element with the class of `idea-save-button`, then it should be updated to `save-btn`, which is less coupled to content and tied more to functionality.

 **Note:** While refactoring, if there is functionality missing from the base IdeaBox project, you will need to implement that functionality as well in this refactor phase.